casangi/casadocs/docs/api/casaconfig.rst

 These options **take precedence over the configuration files.**

-THe \-\-configfile option is used to provide an alternative path to the user's configuration file.
-When that option is used the file at that location is used insteead of the default user configuration file (~/.casa/config.py).
+The \-\-configfile option is used to provide an alternative path to the user's configuration file.
+When that option is used the file at that location is used instead of the default user configuration file (~/.casa/config.py).
 The \-\-noconfig option turns off all use of the user's configuration file.
 If \-\-configfile and \-\-noconfig file are used at the same time, the user's configuration file is ignored and a warning message is printed.